Samir-Rashid/Samir-Rashid.github.io/_pages/about.md

 </div>

 I am a hardcore software engineer and researcher working on the Rust-based [Tock Operating System](https://tockos.org/).
 I am working on developing secure devices such as roots of trust and FIDO security keys.
-My research is trying to make systems understandable, safe, and correct.
+My research tries to make systems understandable, safe, and correct.

 I work on the [Flux](https://github.com/flux-rs/flux) verification tool for Rust.
 We are using Flux to formally guarantee that an OS is secure.
 Our research applies lightweight formal methods (refinement types) to show that you can easily prove useful properties at compile time, such as the memory isolation guarantee of an embedded operating system.
 This project *proves* that it is impossible for an attacker to ever violate process isolation guarantees in Tock OS.
 Tock OS is a security-focused operating system for embedded devices, is written in Rust, and is used as the root of trust in millions of devices.
 You can [click here](https://godsped.com/safe-firmware/) to learn more about how we are applying lightweight formal verification to do this.